(Photo by Apple TV+)

-Jason and Nikki just want a baby, but it's the one thing they can't seem to have.
-A fresh comedy...
+Jason and Nikki want a baby more than anything else, but it seems to be the one thing they are...
 [More]

 Critics Consensus: As solidly dependable as the fathers it depicts, Dads pays affectionate -- and affecting -- tribute to some of the many ways parents can make a difference.